MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Methods

 \subsection{Ethical considerations}

 The study protocol was approved by the Ethics Committee of the University of Electro-Communications (No. H23064(4)) and by the Sony Bioethics Committee (No. 23-R-0040).
 All participants provided written informed consent before taking part in the experiment.
+The online questionnaire was released on December 3, 2024, and responses were collected and finalized on the same day.